davidbiehl/ecwid_api/README.md

 ## APIs

-### Category API
+### Entities

-The Category API will allow you to access the categories for an Ecwid store.
-An instance of the Category API is available on the client.

-    api = client.categories
-    # => #<EcwidApi::CategoryApi>

-    api.all
-    # Returns an Array of all of the `EcwidApi::Category` objects

-    api.root
-    # Returns an Array of the top-level `EcwidApi::Category` objects for the
-    # store

-    api.find(123)
-    # Returns the `EcwidApi::Category` with an ID of 123

-#### EcwidApi::Category Objects

-The properties of an `EcwidApi::Category` object can be accessed using the `[]` method, or with special snake_cased helper methods.
+Instead of returning raw JSON from the API, there are Entities that will help you work with the data.
+The [Ecwid API](http://kb.ecwid.com/w/page/25232810/API) will give you all of the fields that are available for every entity.
+Our Entities will give you access to the data with the `[]` method, or a snake_case version of the property name.
+For example, with an `EcwidApi::Category` the following would be possible:

     cat = client.categories.find(123)
     # An example response from the API